mariaito/getting_cleaning_data/README.md

 ==================================================================
 ###The repo contains the following files and directories:

-1-dataset: the dataset directory, downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1-dataset: the dataset directory, downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
+The files that were not utilized in the current analysis were removed from the folder.

 2-codebook.md: a file containing descriptions for the variables available in run_analysis.R